Skip to content

 return output

-# Return psf case requires mapping across the psf outputs
+# Return PSF case requires mapping across the PSF outputs

 if return_psf: